canro91/canro91.github.io/_posts/2020-09-23-TheSlowRoomSearch.md

 ---
 layout: post
-title: BugOfTheDay, The slow room search
+title: "BugOfTheDay: The slow room search"
 tags: bugoftheday csharp
 ---

 Another day at work!
 This time, the room search was running slow.
 For one of the big hotels, searching all available rooms in a week took about 15 seconds.
 This is how I optimized the room search functionality.

 This room search was a public page to book a room into a hotel without using any external booking system.
-This page used an ASP.NET Core API project to combine data from different microservices.
+This page was like a custom Booking.com page.
+This page used an ASP.NET Core API project to combine data from different internal microservices to display the calendar, room images, and prices of a hotel.

-## Room type details
+## 1. Room type details

 At first glance, I found an N+1 query problem.
 This is a common anti-pattern.
 The code called the database per each element from an input set to find more details about each item.